Navigation: Examples and Tutorials >

 The concept is to trade the 9 standard sector ETFs derived from components of the S&P 500 index (XLB, XLE, XLF, XLI, XLK, XLP, XLU, XLV, XLY) using a monthly rotational rule based on momentum.
 The Data section defines all the variables needed to implement this strategy.
 Parameters are used in data formulas to enable some optimization.

-MomoRank uses the cross-sectional rank function to calculate the strength rank for each ETF for each date relative to the other ETFs on that date.
+MomoRank uses the cross-sectional rank function to calculate the strength's rank for each ETF for each date relative to the other ETFs on that date

 ValueRank is the inverse of MomoRank

-MyRank selects which of the above two ranks to used depending on the Momo parameter (allows comparison of momentum vs. mean-reversion as the ranking criterion).
+MyRank selects which of the above two ranks to use depending on the Momo parameter (allows comparison of momentum vs. mean-reversion as the ranking criterion)

-Note also that these two rank calculations deliberately exclude the SPY benchmark from the top ranks by checking the InList value in the rank formula
+Note also that these two rank calculations deliberately exclude the SPY benchmark from the top ranks by checking the InList name in the rank formula

-Rotate evalutes to 1 (TRUE) for the last trading day of each month
+Rotate evaluates to TRUE (1) for the last trading day of each month

 The strategy is defined to use the above data items as follows: